Confidence isn’t something you suddenly wake up with one day.

 Lift by lift.

-What I experienced personally is also backed by research.
+What I experienced personally is also supported by research.
+Strength training doesn’t just change muscle, it changes identity.

 Self-efficacy is the belief that you can do hard things.

-When you lift a weight you didn’t think you could…
+Every time you lift a weight you didn’t think you could, your brain learns:

 I am capable.

-Movement is medicine.
-Not because it fixes everything, but because it reminds your body that you are not powerless.
+Movement isn’t magic, but it reminds your body that you’re not powerless.

-Confidence doesn’t come from loving how you look every day.
+Confidence isn’t about loving how you look every day.

-Strength shifts the focus from appearance to ability.
+Strength shifts the focus from appearance to ability and that shift is powerful.

-Lifting weights teaches your nervous system how to tolerate stress and recover.
+Lifting teaches your nervous system how to handle stress and recover from it.

 You learn: